iyed-01/Iyed_portfolio/README.md

 This repository contains my personal projects.

+## Project: Forensic sketch to image generator using GAN(Active)
+* Build a GAN model to generate image from forensic sketch.

+---

 ## [Project: Text Normalization](https://github.com/iyed-01/Text-Normalization-Challenge---English-Language-)
 * Build a xgboost model to convert English text from written expressions into spoken forms.